 A diverse range of voices needs to be heard now more than ever – and I want to use my skills as a writer, editor and coach to support that to happen.

-You can look at why you might want to work with a specifically feminist writing coach here, but you might also want to check out my manifesto too, if you’re interested in what I stand for.
-(Intersectional feminism and inclusion all the way, baby.)
+You can look at why you might want to work with a specifically feminist writing coach, but you might also want to check out my manifesto too, if you’re interested in what I stand for.
+(Inclusion all the way, baby.)